jqhoogland/rationalia-starter/LW/Concepts/Rationality.md

 This is distinct from [practical advice](https://www.lesswrong.com/tag/practical-advice), such as how to improve relationships or implement productivity systems, which should not be considered "rationality" per se.
 Some have pushed against labeling self-help as "rational dating", etc. for reasons along these lines \[[1](https://www.lesswrong.com/posts/HcCpvYLoSFP4iAqSz/rationality-appreciating-cognitive-algorithms), [2](https://www.lesswrong.com/posts/DFHhuAMexXAi8T6AY/the-rational-rationalist-s-guide-to-rationally-using)\], and they are probably correct.

-In accordance with this, LessWrong classifies most self-help type advice under the [[World Optimization|World Optimization]] tag and not the Rationality tag.
+In accordance with this, LessWrong classifies most self-help type advice under the [[World Optimization]] tag and not the Rationality tag.

-Similarly, most object-level material about *how the world is*, e.g. math, biology, history, etc. is tagged under [World Modeling](https://www.lesswrong.com/tag/world-modeling) tag, with exceptions for neuroscience and probability theory, etc., which have concrete consequences for how one ought to think.
+Similarly, most object-level material about *how the world is*, e.g. math, biology, history, etc. is tagged under [[World Modeling]] tag, with exceptions for neuroscience and probability theory, etc., which have concrete consequences for how one ought to think.

 Heuristics and Biases
 ---------------------

 Early material on LessWrong frequently describes rationality with reference to heuristics and biases \[[1,](https://www.lesswrong.com/posts/xLm9mgJRPvmPGpo7Q/the-cognitive-science-of-rationality) [2](https://www.lesswrong.com/posts/Psp8ZpYLCDJjshpRb/your-intuitions-are-not-magic)\].
-Indeed, LessWrong grew out of the blog [Overcoming Bias](https://www.overcomingbias.com/) and even [Rationality: A-Z](https://www.lesswrong.com/rationality) opens with a discussion of biases \[[1](https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/ptxnyfLWqRZ98wnYi)\] with the opening chapter titled [Predictably Wrong](https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM).
+Indeed, LessWrong grew out of the blog [Overcoming Bias](https://www.overcomingbias.com/) and even [Rationality: A-Z](https://www.lesswrong.com/rationality) opens with a discussion of biases \[[Biases: An Introduction|[1]]\] with the opening chapter titled [Predictably Wrong](https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM).
 The idea is that human mind has been shown to systematically make certain errors of reasoning, like confirmation bias.
 Rationality then consists of overcoming these biases.

 Apart from the issue of the replication crises which discredited many examples of bias that were commonly referenced on LessWrong, e.g. priming, the "overcoming biases" frame of rationality is too limited.
 Rationality requires the development of many *positive* skills, not just removing *negative* biases to reveal underlying perfect reasoning.
 These are skills such as how to update the correct amount in response to evidence, how to resolve disagreements with others, how to introspect, and many more.